 1. Avoid Consuming Refined Sugars

 If you can find a way to reduce the craving for sweetened food and drinks, you will do yourself a great favour.
 Fructose, which is usually found in artificially-flavoured fruit juices and beverages can cause bloating and gas.
-So avoid flavoured drinks and carbonated drinks too.
-You should also avoid chewing gums and lozenges as they contain sorbitol which can leave you feeling bloated.
+So avoid flavoured drinks and carbonated drinks.
+You should also avoid chewing gums and lozenges as they contain sorbitol which can make you feel bloated.

 Avoid eating fried foods, like chips and fries; although they may not directly release gas, they might leave you feeling bloated as the digestion process is considerably slow during pregnancy.
 Also, foods like beans, onions, broccoli, cabbage, and cauliflower can cause gastric problems, so limit their consumption in pregnancy.

-Many people tend to have the problem of gas when they are stressed.
-When stressed or nervous, you might breathe quickly and gulp down too much air, which leads to gas problem.
+Many women tend to have the problem of gas when they are stressed.
+When stressed or nervous, you might breathe quickly and gulp down too much air, which can lead to gas.
 Stress-related gas is also a symptom of irritable bowel syndrome (IBS).
 If you have IBS during pregnancy, you might also experience some other symptoms of it like, bloating, constipation, or abdominal cramps.
 So, it is important that you learn to manage stress during pregnancy.
 You can try relaxation techniques, like meditation or yoga to feel calm or relaxed.

-If you are worried that gastric problems can cause harm to your baby, then don’t, because your baby will be fine.
-The amniotic fluid will protect your baby from any harm that may come his way..
+If you are worried that gastric problem can cause harm to your baby, then don’t, because your baby will be fine.
+The amniotic fluid will protect your baby from any harm that may come his way.
 Gas and bloating is a common problem during pregnancy but it won’t affect the health of your baby.
-Moreover, to keep keep this problem at bay, avoid fried and sugary foods.
+Moreover, to keep this problem at bay, avoid eating fried and sugary foods and stay hydrated.
 However, if you are already facing this problem, then try the remedies mentioned above, you will feel a lot better.
 Have a relaxed and happy pregnancy.
 In case, there is spotting or abdominal cramping after passing gas or stomach pain, speak to your doctor immediately.